sagnikjena/Object_Detection/README.md

 ```
 2. Create a python virtual environment and install the modules in _requirements.txt_

+3. Add a folder called __model__ in the clone directory and download and save the resnet model file there from this [link](https://github.com/OlafenwaMoses/ImageAI/releases/download/1.0/resnet50_coco_best_v2.0.1.h5)

 3. Run the app while the environment is active:
 ```
 python obj_detect.py